 - building new supply chains.

-This has been a major focus for the BDC since our launch in 2012, and 2015 saw us complete the delivery of two European Regional Development Fund (ERDF) programmes designed to help local businesses innovate.
-The first programme focused on lab-based technical projects or short consultancy pieces as an initial step towards tackling bio-based challenges.
-Based on the success of this programme, we were then able to secure an additional £1M of funding to help our clients purchase equipment for use in bio-processes.
+This has been a major focus for the BDC since our launch 2012, 2015 and 2018 saw us complete the delivery of three European Regional Development Fund (ERDF) programmes designed to help over 300 local businesses innovate.
+Based on the success of these programmes, we have now secured an additional £1.5M of funding to help our clients access innovative products, processes or services developed from renewable, biological resources through the launch of the new Bioeconomy Growth Programme.

 Check out this brief overview for further information and a snapshot of what this has meant for previous clients.
 But most importantly: get in touch with Helen or Dion to discuss whether this funding might be suitable for your business.